Fact-checked

 Blue tea is obtained from the flowers and leaves of the Thai orchid by drying and fermenting them.

-Clitoria ternatea L. (Clitoria ternatea), an [1]evergreen ornamental plant-liana, growing in a tropical part of Asia, known as moth peas belonging to the family Fabaceae.
-It is common in tropical areas such as Asia, the Caribbean, and Central and South America.
-It blooms with blue large flowers, which defines the name of the tea.
+Clitoria ternatea L. (Clitoria ternatea), [ 1 ] is an evergreen ornamental vine native to tropical Asia, known as butterfly pea, and a member of the Fabaceae family.
+It is common in tropical areas such as Asia, the Caribbean, Central and South America.
+It produces large blue flowers, which is where the tea gets its name.
 Clitoria ternatea is widely used as a traditional herbal medicine.
-In addition to biological activity, Clitoria ternatea flower is a source of natural food coloring and blue drink all over the world.
-Its root extract is used in medicine for the treatment of whooping cough and in Ayurvedic practice.
-[2]
+In addition to its biological activity, the Clitoria ternatea flower is a source of natural food coloring and a blue-colored drink worldwide.
+Its root extract is used medicinally to treat whooping cough and in Ayurvedic practice. [ 2 ]

-The tradition to prepare the drink went from Thailand, where it is called nam dok anchan.
-Often flowers are used as food coloring.
-Collect them at dawn so that the buds are still closed, and only manually.
-First, it is dried in the open air, making it so that the core of the flower is wet, and the outer part is already dried, then it is oxidized.
+The tradition of making the drink comes from Thailand, where it is called nam dok anchan.
+Flowers are often used as food coloring.
+They are picked at dawn, so that the buds are still closed, and only by hand.
+First, they are dried in the open air, until the core of the flower is wet and the outer part is already dry, then they are oxidized.
 Before packaging, they are twisted into spirals.

-Those who have tried blue tea, note its unlikely light aroma and taste, slightly iodine.
-At first glance, nothing special, but something makes you come back to it again and again and want to drink a cup of drink again.
+Those who have tried blue tea note its unique light aroma and taste, slightly reminiscent of iodine.
+At first glance, nothing special, but something makes you return to it again and again and want to drink another cup of the drink.

-In the process of brewing, the water is colored blue and notes of flowers, forest mushrooms, and other unusual shades appear in the aroma.
+During the brewing process, the water turns blue and the aroma acquires notes of flowers, wild mushrooms, and other unusual shades.

-In addition to food pleasure blue tea perfectly quenches thirst, relieves anxiety.
-In addition, the antioxidants contained in tea have a beneficial effect on the skin, [3]nails, hair, can be recommended for use in the treatment of various types of skin wounds.
-[4] May be used to prevent the progression of cognitive impairment in patients with vascular dementia and Alzheimer's disease.
-[5] C. Ternatea cyclotides can be used for chemosensitization in the treatment of cancer.
-[6]
+In addition to food pleasure, blue tea perfectly quenches thirst, relieves anxiety.
+In addition, antioxidants contained in tea have a beneficial effect on the condition of the skin, [ 3 ] nails, hair, and can be recommended for use in the treatment of various types of skin wounds. [ 4 ] Can be used to prevent the progression of cognitive impairment in patients with vascular dementia and Alzheimer's disease. [ 5 ] Cyclotides from C. ternatea can be used for chemosensitization in the treatment of cancer. [ 6 ]

 Types of blue tea

 There is also Chinese blue tea.
-It refers to the so-called uluns - semi-fermented teas.
-The raw material for it is the tea plant, not the clitoria ternate.
-Due to incomplete processing of the tea leaf, but only its edges, when brewing, an unusual color is obtained.
-These teas are called blue-green, because it turns out something between blue and black.
-Depending on the degree of fermentation, the color of the drink is different.
+It is related to the so-called oolongs - semi-fermented teas.
+The raw material for it is the tea bush, not the ternate clitoria.
+Due to the incomplete processing of the tea leaf, but only its edges, when brewing, an unusual color is obtained.
+These teas are called blue-green, because something in between blue and black is obtained.
+Depending on the degree of fermentation, the color of the drink also differs.

-There are several varieties of it: Dong Fai Mei Ren, Feng Huang Dan Cong, Chai Da Hong Pao.
+There are several varieties: Dong Fai Mei Ren, Feng Huang Dan Cong, Da Hong Pao Tea.
 The latter is a very expensive variety.
 All of them are characterized by excellent aroma and taste.

-Vietnamese blue tea is an ordinary tea leaves, flavored with flowers of a tropical plumeria tree.
-Its flowers are white, red, purple, bluish color.
-They give a very nice fresh, slightly citrus scent with a touch of jasmine.
-Plumeria, blooming in blue color gives the drink the appropriate color.
+Vietnamese blue tea is ordinary tea leaves flavored with the flowers of the tropical plumeria tree.
+Its flowers are white, red, purple, and bluish.
+They give a very pleasant fresh, slightly citrusy aroma with a hint of jasmine.
+Plumeria, blooming blue, gives the drink the corresponding color.

-Tea connoisseurs value not only high-quality and unusual drink, but the whole tea ceremony is important for them.
-Another category of people ignores this; it is for them that the manufacturers of blue tea have provided for the packaging of instant tea bags.
+Tea gourmets value not only a high-quality and unusual drink, but the entire tea ceremony is important to them.
+Another category of people ignores this, and it is for them that blue tea producers have provided packaging in bags for quick preparation.

-Feel the real taste of blue tea can only brew it properly.
-For this, a porcelain or glass teapot is rinsed with boiling water, 2 teaspoons of raw materials are poured into it and poured with a small amount of hot water (80-90ºС).
-Literally 10 seconds later, it is drained and refilled with a glass, kept for 5 minutes, poured into cups.
+You can feel the real taste of blue tea only by brewing it correctly.
+To do this, rinse a porcelain or glass teapot with boiling water, pour 2 teaspoons of raw materials into it and pour in a small amount of hot water (80-90ºС).
+Literally after 10 seconds, drain it and fill the glass again, leave for 5 minutes, pour into cups.

-Tea is ready, you can put sugar, honey, lemon in it, although real connoisseurs simply drink it.
-It is good in both hot and cold.
-Interestingly, the brew can be used up to 3 times, this property does not degrade tea.
-It should be drunk moderately, several times a day, some sources recommend only 1-2 times a week.
+The tea is ready, you can add sugar, honey, lemon, although true connoisseurs drink it just like that.
+It is good both hot and cold.
+Interestingly, the brew can be used up to 3 times, this does not worsen the properties of the tea.
+It should be drunk in moderation, several times a day, some sources recommend only 1-2 times a week.

-The chemical composition of the plant is insufficiently studied, but among the components found, it contains saponins, malonyl flavonol glycosides, [7]flavonoids, carbohydrates, a number of fatty acids (palmitic, stearic, oleic, linoleic and linolenic acids), tannins, antioxidants, high molecular peptides, cyclotids.
-This whole "set" provides the following beneficial properties of blue tea:
+The chemical composition of the plant has not been sufficiently studied, but the components found include saponins, malonylated flavonol glycosides, [ 7 ] flavonoids, carbohydrates, a number of fatty acids (palmitic, stearic, oleic, linoleic and linolenic acids), tannins, antioxidants, high-molecular peptides, cyclotides.
+This entire "set" provides the following beneficial properties of blue tea:

 • eliminates insomnia;